Institutional infrastructure

 Architecture

 One smart contract.
-Three trust boundaries.
+Three on-chain components.

 Input